Skip to main content

 Save the collection

-Name the collection and select the Requestly project to save it in, then click Save.
+Name the collection and select the Requestly project to save it in.
+Expand Review collection contents to check the exact requests and correlated values before saving, then click Save collection.
 Load Testing saves the captured requests as a Requestly collection you can reuse for other load tests or edit in Requestly.

-The Save collection dialog with a collection name and Requestly project
+The Save collection dialog with a collection name, Requestly project, and a What's included summary with a Review collection contents expander

 Configure load and run